-In this section, we briefly discuss discuss how we obtain the contamination map (or dust-subtracted \Planck map) at $353 \GHz$.
-We use \cite{adak2024mnras} formalism to fit pixel-dependent dust emissivity and a global offset over low \NHI\ regions ($\NHI < 4 \times \hiunit$) using the template-fit approach.
-We use LV and IV \HI templates as a tracer the dust emission.
-As both LV and IV maps are the full-sky maps, we can easily include both northern and southern Galactic hemispheres in the analysis, and hence increase the total sky coverage.
+In this section, we briefly discuss how we obtained the contamination map (or dust-subtracted \Planck map) at $353 \GHz$.
+We used the \cite{adak2024mnras} formalism to fit the pixel-dependent dust emissivity and a global offset over low \NHI regions (${\NHI < 4 \times \hiunit}$) using the template-fit approach.
+We used LV and IV \HI templates as a tracer for the dust emission.
+Because the LV and IV maps are full-sky maps, we easily included the northern and southern Galactic hemispheres in the analysis, and we hence increased the total sky coverage.

-We follow the iterative correlation methodology of~\citet{planck-XVII:2014} to construct a global mask, which is defined as follows.
-Over the initial mask with $\NHI < 4 \times \hiunit$, we compute the pixel-dependent dust emissivity between the CMB-subtracted \Planck intensity map at $353 \GHz$ and the two \HI templates, and then subtract the best-fit model from the \Planck $353 \GHz$ data to produce a residual map.
-We fit a Gaussian to the residuals, calculate its standard deviation ($\sigma_{\rm G}$) and remove pixels that have absolute values greater than $5\sigma_{\rm G}$.
-We repeat the same procedure until all pixels in the residual map fall within $5\sigma_{\rm G}$ region of the Gaussian fit to the residuals.
-In our case, we arrive at a converged Galactic mask after five iterations, covering a region of $\sim 13800 \deg^{2}$.
+We followed the iterative correlation method of~\citet{planck-XVII:2014} to construct a global mask, which is defined as follows.
+Over the initial mask with ${\NHI\,<\,4\,\times\,\hiunit}$, we computed the pixel-dependent dust emissivity between the CMB-subtracted \Planck intensity map at $353 \GHz$ and the two \HI templates, and we then subtracted the best-fit model from the \Planck $353 \GHz$ data to produce a residual map.
+We fit a Gaussian to the residuals, calculated its standard deviation ($\sigma_{\rm G}$), and removed pixels with absolute values greater than $5\sigma_{\rm G}$.
+We repeated the same procedure until all pixels in the residual map fell within $5\sigma_{\rm G}$ region of the Gaussian fit to the residuals.
+We arrived at a converged Galactic mask after five iterations, covering a region of $\sim 13800 \deg^{2}$.
 The total sky fraction covered by the unmasked pixels is $\fsky = 0.33$.